 In-Person Meetings/Expectations: A commitment of approximately 2 to 5 hours per week as well as attendance at the following meetings each year: 1) Association Leadership Institute (February or March); 2) Annual Conference (April or May); and 3) Chapter Leadership Institute (June or July).
 On an as needed basis, team members may also participate in chapter meetings either physically or virtually depending on the nature of their role in the meeting.

 - Individuals who commit to serve at this level of ALA are held to high standards of public decorum, dependability and service to the members.

 - Team members are strongly encouraged to attend Annual Conference and a least one of the events ALA hosts each fall.
 Firm support is important to be successful in this role.

-- Team members required to attend the Association Leadership Institute (ALI) and Chapter Leadership Institute (CLI).
+- Team members are required to attend the Association Leadership Institute (ALI) and Chapter Leadership Institute (CLI).
+Most expenses relating to attendance at these events are paid by ALA.

-- Team members are relied upon to be a resource to the Directors by bringing creative strategies that promote and educate chapter leaders and members on the policies, programs and initiatives of ALA.
-All team members shall exhibit and develop the attributes deemed important to leadership in ALA.
+- All team members shall exhibit and develop the attributes deemed important to leadership in ALA.
 Those attributes are: courage, vision, communication, passion, reliability, inclusiveness, balance, respect, professionalism, collaboration and integrity.

-Team members must be capable and willing to prepare and conduct presentations for chapter events and lead training activities at ALI and CLI.
+- Team members must be capable and willing to prepare and conduct presentations for chapter events and lead training activities at CLI.

-- Participation in Chapter Resource Team meeting conference calls, regular communication with assigned focus chapters and preparation of requested reports regarding assigned chapters are requirements.
+- Participation in regular conference calls, maintaining communication with assigned focus chapters and preparation of requested reports regarding assigned chapters are requirements.